MLTSHP/mltshp/README.md

 ## Tests

 With your copy of MLTSHP running, you may want to run unit tests.

+Some tests rely on accessing AWS S3.
+We have a dummy S3 server in place to mock those API requests.
+But it requires a license key in order to use it.
+Visit [this page](https://supso.org/projects/fake-s3) to obtain a license key.
+For individual developers and small organizations, there is no cost.
+Add the following to a local `.env` file in the root of the project:

+    FAKES3_LICENSE_KEY=your-license-key-here

 Some of the unit tests actually test against Twitter itself, so you'll want to generate a custom Twitter app with your own set of keys.
 Configure the `test_settings` in your `settings.py` file appropriately:

     "twitter_consumer_key" : "twitter_consumer_key_here",
     "twitter_consumer_secret" : "twitter_consumer_secret_key_here",